 I realise that this may be controversial.
 Some people may read this and disagree.
 But our goal is not financial independence.
 At least, it is not on the cards for us right now.
 Instead, we are working on a slightly different situation.

 For us, we are working on financial stability.
 To me, this phrase means being in a place with our money that gives us the right balance between our needs as a family now and in the future.
-It is very personal to us and your financial stability may look entirely different from ours.
+It is very personal to us and your financial stability may look entirely different to ours.

 J.D.
 Roth from Get Rich Slowly defines financial independence as “when you’ve saved enough to support your current spending habits for the rest of your life without the need to earn more money.”
-At this point, most people choose to retire.
+At this point most people choose to retire.

 There is a huge movement of people who are aiming to “FIRE”, which stands for Financial Independence/Retire Early.
 And the internet is full of people retiring in their 20s, 30s and 40s after achieving financial independence and it sounds amazing.